-Kristina's PhD thesis developed a nuanced and in-depth understanding of shocking, offensive and controversial advertising within the public and non-profit sectors.
-It specifically explored the regulatory processes of such advertising tactics with an emphasis on interpretations of these by different stakeholder groups involved, including the public and non-profit organisations, advertising creatives, regulators, and audiences.
-Her thesis adopted stakeholder theory as an overarching frame and took a pragmatic and multi-method approach.
-It comprised of 1) a systematic review of shocking, offensive and controversial advertising; 2) a critical perspective on the regulatory practices and processes based on a critical discourse analysis of an archive of complaints and associated adjudication reports obtained from the Advertising Standards Authority UK; and 3) a visual and textual rhetorical analysis of complained-about offensive advertising.
-Her research contributes to the debate on the appropriateness, ethics and application of shocking, offensive or controversial themes, formats, and imagery in public and non-profit advertising.
+Kristina's work thus far focused on developing a nuanced and in-depth understanding of shocking, offensive, and controversial advertising within the public and non-profit sectors.
+Her PhD thesis adopted stakeholder theory as an overarching frame and specifically explored the regulatory processes of such advertising tactics with an emphasis on interpretations of these by different stakeholder groups involved, including the public and non-profit organisations, advertising creatives, regulators, and audiences.
+Her research contributes to the debate on the appropriateness, ethics, and application of shocking, offensive, or controversial themes, formats, and imagery in public and non-profit advertising.